 The poll watcher is responsible for supplying any necessary items or materials he or she will need at the polling place that day.
-The Supervisor of Elections shall provide to each designated poll watcher, no later than 7 days before early voting begins, a poll watcher identification badge that identifies the poll watcher by name.
-Each poll watcher must wear his or her identification badge while in the polling room or early voting area.
+The Supervisor of Elections shall provide each designated poll watcher, an identification badge which identifies the poll watcher by name.
+Each poll watcher must wear the badge while performing his or her duties.

 WHAT ARE THE PRIVILEGES OF BEING A POLL WATCHER?